caoyunkang/caoyunkang.github.io/_pages/about.md

 If you are interested in my research, please do not hesitate to contact me.**

 # 🔥 News
+- *2023.04*: &nbsp;🎉🎉 We built a project addressing [zero-shot anomaly detection](https://github.com/caoyunkang/GroundedSAM-zero-shot-anomaly-detection).
+  We develop this interesting demo by combining Grounding DINO and Segment Anything!
 - *2023.03*: &nbsp;🎉🎉 We published a new paper related to point cloud anomaly detection, Complementary Pseudo Multimodal Feature for Point Cloud Anomaly Detection.
   <div class="extra-links">
     <a class="_blank" href="https://arxiv.org/ftp/arxiv/papers/2303/2303.13194.pdf" >